E-mail us at [email protected] to schedule a trial. First class is always complimentary!

 First Steps Division: April 1 is the last day to enroll or transfer classes.

 Children’s Division and Up: December 15 is the last day to drop or transfer classes.
-A drop fee of $100 will be charged for each class dropped after this date.

 A ballet bun is a classic hairstyle used by dancers that serves both a functional and aesthetic purpose.
 It keeps the hair secure and away from the face and provides a clean line.
 The hair is first secured in a ponytail and is then wrapped around in a coil around the head and secured with bobby pins.
 You can watch this quick tutorial for help with bun-making technique!
 All students in Pre-Ballet and up should have their hair in a bun and students should be able to make their bun themselves by Ballet 1.
 Students with hair too short for a bun may secure it back in a ponytail or with a headband.

 You are welcome to make up a missed class in any age-level appropriate class within 30-days of the missed class.
 Make-ups may be taken in the same genre as a student’s scheduled class, but students are also welcome to explore other genres.
+You are not required to schedule a make-up in advance, but if you do know in advance please do notify us at the front desk or e-mail [email protected].

 E-mail [email protected] or give us a ring at 434.973.2555 and we’ll let your teacher know!